Healthy Living Guide for Families (2026): 7 Science-Backed Habits for Nutrition, Sleep & Wellness

 Source: World Health Organization

-Millions of microorganisms are present in the digestive system which are referred to as the gut microbiome.
+Millions of microorganisms are present in the digestive system which are known as the gut microbiome.
 The microbes are significant in digestion, immunity and even mental health.

-Studies indicate that a healthy gut microbiome can be used to maintenance of the following:
+Studies shows that a healthy gut microbiome helps to maintain the following:

 - Nutrient absorption